TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/rust/index.md

 {% endraw %}

-Fizz Buzz in Rust was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Rust](https://sampleprograms.io/languages/rust) was written by:

+- Noah Nichols
 - Vincent Caron

-- Noah Nichols
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Jul 12 2019 10:44:03.
 The solution was first committed on Sep 24 2018 13:31:57.
 As a result, documentation below may be outdated.